MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/wdac/Set-OdbcDriver.md

 Specify properties to remove by using the **RemovePropertyValue** parameter.

 Use the driver installation program to install and uninstall a driver.
-You cannot install or uninstall a driver by using Windows PowerShell� cmdlets.
+You cannot install or uninstall a driver using Windows PowerShell cmdlets.

-For more information about ODBC and drivers, see [Microsoft Open Database Connectivity (ODBC)](http://msdn.microsoft.com/en-us/library/ms710252.aspx) and [Drivers](http://msdn.microsoft.com/en-us/library/ms715383.aspx) on the Microsoft Developer Network.
+For more information about ODBC and drivers, see [Microsoft Open Database Connectivity (ODBC)](http://msdn.microsoft.com/library/ms710252.aspx) and [Drivers](http://msdn.microsoft.com/library/ms715383.aspx) on the Microsoft Developer Network.

 ## EXAMPLES